Shoppers take advantage of holiday sales to stock up on essentials

 The American economy has taken hit after hit over the past several years.
 It is now at a point where many can no longer afford essential expenses.
 Household cleaning supplies, such as paper towels and disinfectant wipes, are getting increasingly harder to fit into the budget.
 To reduce the financial burden, savvy shoppers are using major sales events to stock up on necessities.

-In this article: Crest 3DWhitestrips, Lipstick Set by Revlon and Aptamil Stage 1 Baby Formula
+In this article: Crest 3DWhitestrips, Revlon Super Lustrous Lip Kit and Aptamil Stage 1 Baby Formula

 A dynamic shift in shopping habits